RohanAwhad/NEAT/README.md

   python3 -m http.server --port 8000
   ```

-4. Open the `http://localhost:8000` file in a web browser to start the simulation.
+4. Open the `http://localhost:8000` url in a web browser to start the simulation.

 ## Usage